 What is the Care Economy?

 Care is the invisible engine that keeps our homes, communities, and economy running.
 From raising children to supporting aging loved ones, care work fuels daily life—yet much of it remains unseen and undervalued.
 The care economy is a vast network of time, effort, and resources dedicated to sustaining well-being.
-It includes both formal care—paid, professional, and measured—and informal care—unpaid, often invisible, but essential.
+It includes both paid care—professional and measured—and unpaid care—often invisible, but essential.
 By making this labor visible, we can better understand its true impact on households and society.

 How much of your day is spent giving or receiving care?